Last updated on June 21st, 2020 at 09:10 am

 Lefkimi is the second most populous city of Corfu and is located a few kilometers north of Kavos.

-It has grown significantly in recent years and became a modern city, and anyway does not reminisce in any way the city of the 80s where the dilapidated houses and a sense of regression and delay were present.
+It has grown significantly in recent years and became a modern city.
+It doesn’t reminisce in any way the city of the 80s where the dilapidated houses and a sense of regression and delay were present.

 Kavos is the favorite destination for young British tourists.